The iVote® system operates as follows:

 - The elector has the ability to review the completed ballot before submitting it – When using the phone this means that the preferences will be read back to the elector.

-The elector can take a break from voting on the internet, if necessary, and as long as the elector returns to the voting session within 12 hours.
+- The elector can take a break from voting on the internet, if necessary, and return to the voting session at a later time to complete it.

 Is it secure?